A Wind in the Door: Characters

-Proginoskes, is a "singular cherubim" Seraph; he becomes a particular friend of Meg's.
-"Progo" has what seems like hundreds of constantly moving wings, a great quantity and variety of eyes (which Meg seems to travel through at some points in the book), and "jets of flame" and smoke.
+Proginoskes is a "singular cherubim"; he becomes a particular friend of Meg's.
+"Progo" has what seems like hundreds of constantly moving wings, a great quantity and variety of eyes, and is constantly emitting jets of flame and smoke.
 He does not always take material form, and even when he does, as he tells Meg, not everyone is able to see him.
 Like Meg, Proginoskes is a Namer, and once learned the names of all the stars.
-The character's own name means "foreknowledge".
-He teaches and helps Meg kythe, which is a form of telepathy.
+The character's name means "foreknowledge".
+He teaches and helps Meg kythe, which is best described as an advanced form of telepathy.
+Naomi Kritzer has described meeting L'Engle when she (Kritzer) was nine and asking what Progo's fate was, to which L'Engle replied "He's the wind at the end that blows the door open.
+That's him coming back."